 - Get a Discover gift card with free shipping and no fees (at face value)

-So those options are all at face value (where $1 in cash-back bonus equals $1 towards the reward) but there are a couple ways to increase what you get in return:
+So those options are all at face value (where $1 in cash-back bonus equals $1 towards the reward) but there are a few options to bump up what you get in return:

 - A couple years back, the Discover Cash Back Bonus rewards program added merchandise as a redemption option.
-Upon viewing the selection in my account, it looks like they have several hundred products currently available -– electronics, fashion, toys, kitchen appliances … you name it, they have it.
+Upon viewing the selection in my account, it looks like they have several hundred products currently available -– electronics, small appliances, toys … you name it.
 With some of these products, it looks like you can get more bang for your buck (amount of cash-back bonus it costs is less than the price in the store).

-- Last by certainly not least, the most popular option is to redeem your cash-back bonus for partner gift cards.
-There are nearly 200 companies participating and the face value of the gift card is more than the amount of cash-back bonus it will cost you.
+- Last, but certainly not least, a very popular option is to redeem your cash-back bonus for Discover-partner gift cards.
+There are nearly 200 companies participating in the Shop Discover and the face value of the gift card is more than the amount of cash-back bonus it will cost to redeem your cash back dollars (which is a great way to amp up your effective cash back earnings percentage.
 For example, you only need to use $20 of your rewards to get a $25 Staples gift card, $20 for a $40 Mrs. Fields Cookies gift card, etc.

 How to maximize your cash-back bonus

-For starters, take advantage of the 5 percent categories as much as possible.
+For starters, take advantage of the 5% categories as much as possible.
 When it comes time to redeem your accumulated rewards, statement credits and direct deposits are only face value so skip those.
 The partner gift cards will almost always give you the most bang for your buck.
-At the very least, you can get a 25 percent bump ($25 gift card for $20 in rewards) or an 11 percent bump ($50 gift card for $45).
+At the very least, you can get a 25% increase ($25 gift card for $20 in rewards) or an 11% increase ($50 gift card for $45).

-For non-category purchases, you get a steady 1 percent back with the Discover it card.
+For non-category purchases, you receive a steady 1% cash back with the Discover it card.
 That’s on par with, or slightly lower than, the base cash-back rate on other cash-back rewards cards.
-Therefore I recommend you do what I do: Use your Discover only for the bonus categories and online purchases through ShopDiscover participating retailers.
+Therefore, I recommend you do what I do: Use your Discover only for the bonus categories and online purchases through ShopDiscover participating retailers.
 Then, use another cash-back card that offers a slightly higher return on regular spending.
-The Capital One Quicksilver, for example, gives you 1.5 percent back on all spending.
+The Capital One Quicksilver, for example, gives you 1.5% cash back on all spending.

-Not interested in Discover?
-Then check out the comparable Chase Freedom which gives 5 percent on categories and a full 1 percent on everything else.
+Not a fan of Discover?
+Then check out the comparable Chase Freedom which gives 5% on categories that rotate each quarter and a full 1% on everything else.